TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 > The stench of destruction is overpowering here.
 >
-> You can see around 12 limestone buildings, a river flowing from west
-> to east splitting the village in two.
-The small river flows serenely,
-> despite the terrible scenes in front of you.
-A small stone bridge
+> The small river flows serenely, despite the terrible scenes in front
-> crosses the river.
-On the north side of the river, you can see a small
+> of you.
+On the north side of the river, you can see a small town
-> town square, dark click red patches cover the paved square.
+> square, dark click red patches cover the paved square.
 >
 > Most of the other buildings have collapsed, their contents smouldering
 > and their white husks blackened.
 Cracking stains of carmine are